webclinic017/gotolong/README.md

  # SCREENER Data

- Create a watchlist of companies (from plan data) with interesting columns.
+ Create a watchlist of BSE 500 & NSE 500 companies and any other companies from plan data with interesting columns.

  Download the screener data in data/screener-data/\*.csv